 Related Article: How are DevOps and Agile different?

-Kallithea is an open-source and a free source code management system for softwares that supports the leading version control systems – Mercurial and GIT.
+Kallithea is open-source and a free source code management system for software that supports the leading version control systems – Mercurial and GIT.
 It is a fast and a powerful tool with a built-in push / pull server and also provides full text search, code-review.
 Works pretty smooth on both HTTP and HTTPS protocols with a built-in permission / authentication system.
 Authenticates via the capabilities of LDAP or Active Directory and also provides APIs for easier integration with the external world.
 Kallithea is quite similar to GitHub or Bitbucket in more than one way but Kallithea marks its own ground with its feature as a standalone hosted application on your server.
 It works on UNIX systems and Windows as well, powered by the VCS libraries to handle multiple Version Control Systems.

 Following are some of the advantages of using Kallithea, let us now take a look at each and every one of them: